GrosSacASac/DOM99/readme.md

 ##What is DOM99 ?

 DOM99 is a JavaScript framework to ease the interaction between the HTML and your program.
 You can preselect DOM nodes, add event listeners and synchronize UI and JavaScript variables very easily and conveniently.
+You can easily populate HTML templates with data and insert it in the document.

 ##Why use DOM99 ?